vbmartinez4/UFOs/README.md

 ![]()

 Using the following example, we are able to see in real time how the filters work in conjugation with narrowing down the data in the table.
-For example, by setting the following filters: o	Enter Date: 1/7/2010 o	Enter State: ma o	Enter Shape: light
+For example, by setting the following filters:

+- Enter Date: 1/7/2010
+- Enter State: ma
+- Enter Shape: light

 ![]()